 Ensure that your headlights are properly working and use your high beams at night when safe to do so unless it’s foggy.
 If there isn’t any oncoming traffic, flip on your high beams to increase your visibility.
 Also, use the lights of the vehicle ahead of you to get a better view of what lies ahead.

 Wear bright reflective clothing or safety gear.
 Increase your visual presence when riding by wearing a reflective safety jacket, vest and helmet.
 Add reflective tape to your helmet, wheel rims and saddlebag to help you be seen.

 Ride slower than you would during the day.
 Particularly on roads that you do not know well.
 If there is something lying on the road ahead, you may not see it in time to avoid it.
 Riding slower will increase your ability to avoid a hazard.

 Increase your Distance from other Vehicles

 Distances are harder to judge at night than during the day time.
 Artificial lighting used at night has a tendency to distort how far away an object appears to be.
 Make up for this by allowing extra distance between you and the vehicle ahead of you and allow more distance to pass.

 Remember, in California, if you only have a motorcycle learners permit, you are restricted from driving at night.

-The Law Offices of Edward A. Smith has extensive experience in handling Sacramento motorcycle accident cases.
+The Edward A Smith Law Offices has extensive experience in handling Sacramento motorcycle accident cases.
 Our motorcycle accident injury attorneys know the rights and laws that protect riders.
-If you have been hurt in an accident, contact our Sacramento motorcycle personal injury lawyers at the Law Offices of Edward A. Smith for a free consultation by calling (800) 404-5400 or (916) 921-6400.
+If you have been hurt in an accident, contact our Sacramento motorcycle personal injury lawyers at the Edward A Smith Law Offices for a free consultation by calling (800) 404-5400 or (916) 921-6400.